ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 ## Summary of Results

+In summary, the conducted experiments evaluating the Django/SQLite3 web application yielded valuable insights into its performance, security measures, and user experience.
+The system showcased robust capabilities in IP tracking, user blocking, and response to brute force attacks.
+Integration with the IPStack API for geolocation data retrieval provided an effective tool for enhancing security measures.
+The experiments also demonstrated a thoughtful balance between security enhancements and maintaining a positive user experience.
+Insights gained from deployment experiments on various platforms, including Heroku, Railway, and Vercel, contributed to informed decisions regarding the application's hosting environment.

 ## Future Work

+While the experiments provided a comprehensive understanding of the web application's current state, there are avenues for future work.
+Continuous refinement of security measures, such as exploring advanced IP tracking and blocking strategies, remains a priority.
+Further testing in live production environments is necessary to validate the generalizability of findings and ensure the system's resilience to real-world scenarios.
+Additionally, ongoing user feedback and usability studies can contribute to iterative improvements in the overall user experience.

 ## Future Ethical Implications and Recommendations

 Especially as pertains to the public release or use of your software or methods, what unresolved or special issues remain?
 What recommendations might you make?

+Looking ahead, ethical considerations should remain at the forefront of the development and deployment process.
+As the software progresses towards public release or wider use, it is crucial to address any remaining unresolved ethical issues.
+Recommendations include thorough documentation of the system's ethical design and usage guidelines, transparent communication with users about data handling practices, and regular reviews of ethical implications as the software evolves.
+Considering the potential impact on user privacy and the broader community, a proactive approach to ethical considerations ensures responsible and sustainable software development.

 ## Conclusions

+In conclusion, the experiments conducted to evaluate the Django/SQLite3 web application have provided a foundation for a secure, resilient, and user-friendly system.
+The positive outcomes in IP tracking, data retrieval, and user experience affirm the effectiveness of implemented measures.
+The continuous commitment to ethical considerations ensures that as the software evolves and becomes more widely utilized, it aligns with responsible computing practices.
+The combination of findings from these experiments, ongoing refinements, and ethical considerations positions the web application for a successful and responsible release.

 # References